-The graduate Certificate in Aging Studies requires 21 s.h. of credit.
+The graduate Certificate in Aging Studies requires 18 s.h. of credit.
 The certificate program is open to University of Iowa graduate students with aging-related career interests and needs.
-Graduate students must maintain a g.p.a. of at least 2.50 in work for the certificate.
+Students must maintain a cumulative g.p.a. of at least 2.75 in work for the certificate.

-The certificate's required 21 s.h. of credit must be earned in Aging Studies Program courses (prefix ASP) and other courses approved for the program.
-With permission from the Aging Studies Program coordinator, students also may be able to use other aging-related courses for the certificate.
-Students must earn at least 18 s.h. of certificate credit in courses numbered 3000 or above, and they must earn at least 15 s.h. toward the certificate at the University of Iowa.
+The certificate's required 18 s.h. of credit must be earned in Aging and Longevity Studies Program courses (prefix ASP) and other courses approved for the program.
+With permission from the aging and longevity studies coordinator, students may be able to apply other aging-related courses to the certificate.
+All certificate courses must be numbered 3000 or above.
+Of the required 18 s.h., at least 15 s.h. must be earned at the University of Iowa.

-Certificate requirements include a core curriculum of five courses and an additional 8 s.h. of elective course work from the list of approved aging-related courses.
-Students may take core courses before or concurrently with other courses in the program, but they should complete the core courses before they enroll in the internship and internship seminar.
-Students who complete an aging-related internship or practicum in their major field may be able to count that experience as their Aging Studies Program internship; consult with the Aging Studies Program coordinator.
-Transfer credit requests are evaluated individually by the Aging Studies Program coordinator.
+Certificate requirements include a core curriculum of five courses, including ASP:3900 Independent Study in Gerontology (3 s.h.) and an additional 3 s.h. in electives numbered 3000 or above in the Aging and Longevity Studies Program (prefix ASP) or in approved aging-related course work in other departments.
+Students may take core courses before or concurrently with other courses in the program, but they should complete the core courses before they enroll in the internship.
+Students who complete an aging-related internship or practicum in their major field may be able to count that experience as their aging studies certificate internship; consult with the aging and longevity studies coordinator.
+Transfer credit requests are evaluated individually by the aging and longevity studies coordinator.